 With an impressive interior and a wealth of fascinating history within its walls, Hatfield House was completed in 1611 and is frequented by visitors who flock to see its true Jacobean grandeur.
 Pore over the Tudor paintings, including the iconic Rainbow Portrait, let the ceiling in the Marble Hall take you by surprise as you step into the grand room and feel like royalty while ascending the intricately carved Grand Staircase.

 The carefully landscaped gardens are a pleasure to walk through, and the estate includes a deer park and plenty of nature to get lost in – so don’t forget the camera!
 Check website for opening times and prices.

 • Knebworth House, Knebworth

 The grand exterior of Knebworth House is an evocative and sympathetic introduction to the history of this fascinating stately home.
 Inside, the stunning Victorian décor that runs through the house remains as a testament to the generations of families who have left their mark there.
 With over 500 years of history to its name, Knebworth House now serves as a popular live music venue – providing a historical backdrop to performances by some well-known names.

 The gardens span 28 acres and include a dinosaur trail for kids and even a maze.
 For Knebworth House opening times, check the website.
-Tickets for the park and house are £13 for adults and £12.50 for children.
+Tickets for the park and house are £14 for adults and £13.50 for concessions.
 Check the website for special events.